 Ahh 2021 was a year.
 Believe me when I say that is the busiest I have ever been.
 It’s no surprise, considering that couples had a lot of catching up to do after the islands, and much of the world, were closed for events and travel.
 In the year 2021, I helped to craft and photograph over 35 Hawaii elopements, several sessions, and more.
 It definitely left me feeling a lot of ways; I could feel the edges of exhaustion each day but in that tiredness was still a sense of great joy.
 Joy that I was able to do this job again.
 Joy that many of my couples who couldn’t get married in 2020 were able to finally do so.
 Joy for everyone who had to postpone their trip finally getting to see the islands.
 And mostly, just a sense of thankfulness that I survived 2020 and 2021 (lol).

 Something that fell to the wayside because of how busy I was?
 Well, it was definitely social media and blogging.
 To create space for rest and to be my best for couples, I let these two things sit on the back burner.
 But now…well, now I have tons of unshared work.
 These days definitely deserve to be shared and I am sure anyone visiting my site would like to know that I am, in fact, alive…ha!
-So without further ado, I present my year in review.
+So to help with making sure these beautiful elopements do get shared, I plan to do some seasonal posts until I can do a little more.
+So, without further ado, I present Spring 2021 in review.

 This collection of Hawaii elopements serves as a little inspo for anyone looking to elope in Hawaii and as a preview of my work and the way it has evolved in 2021 and 2022.